-Although employee advocacy is much larger than just brand awareness and traffic generation, this post will focus specifically on tracking results from your employee advocacy program using Google Analytics and other marketing automation tools (we use Pardot in our examples).
+Although employee advocacy is much larger than just brand awareness and traffic generation, this post will focus specifically on how to measure employee advocacy results from your solution using Google Analytics and other marketing automation tools (we use Pardot in our examples).

-The Importance of Tracking Website Traffic & Conversions
+The Importance of Measuring Website Traffic & Conversions

 Your website is your marketing headquarters.
 When people search for or discover new products and brands, they visit a website before purchasing.
 Business cards, coupons, ads, content, SEO, social media, etc., all point back to your website.

 For employee advocacy programs, you need to track the significance of your employees driving traffic to your marketing headquarters.

 How much of your social media traffic comes from links your employees share?

 Your website also hosts different resources, assets, and newsletter signup forms.
 How many of these forms are filled because of a link your employees shared on social?

 The good news is this: if you’re using an employee advocacy software, all of this information can be tracked.
 But how?

 Website Tracking Through UTM Codes